quotidian-ennui/gh-squash-merge/README.md

   -R, --repo [HOST/]OWNER/REPO   Select another repository using the [HOST/]OWNER/REPO format

 Notes:
-- The title of the commit is the title of the PR
+- The title of the commit will be based on GitHub repository settings
 - The PR body contains a section similar to the following which lets us autogenerate squash merge commit message
+- If PR body does not contain a section similar an empty body will be set

 <!-- SQUASH_MERGE_START -->
 - this forms the body of the commit message and could be multiple lines